Free College Starts Here. Do you qualify? Click here

 Clinical Obligations

-Clinical assignments will occur primarily during the day (7:30am – 4:30pm) Monday through Friday.
+Clinical assignments will occur primarily during the day (between the hours of 7:00 a.m. – 4:45 p.m.)
+Monday through Friday.
 Some evening and weekend rotations may be available at some clinical sites.
 Students will not be assigned to a clinical site during holidays observed by Quincy College or during semester breaks in which the College is formally closed.
 Students will not be assigned to medical imaging departments in which immediate relatives (spouses, siblings, parents, and children) are employed.
 If a student has relatives employed in other departments of the clinical affiliate, the assignment will be at the discretion of the program faculty.
 All clinical assignments are made by the Clinical Coordinator.

 Because the clinical affiliates are in various cities, students must maintain reliable transportation during the program.
-The following is a list of cities in which the program has clinical affiliates:
+The following is a list of clinical affiliates:

 Have questions or want to apply for the program?
 Contact: